 To achieve this ambition, the Government is exploring wide-ranging plans to transform how energy is produced and used, how people travel and how our natural environment can be restored.
 This includes advancing the deployment of offshore wind, solar energy generation and electric vehicles, hydrogen and CCUS.

 Hydrogen could provide a clean source of fuel and heat for our homes, transport and industry.
-As set out in the UK Hydrogen Strategy, the Government is aiming for 5GW of low-carbon hydrogen production capacity by 2030.
+The British Energy Security Strategy (2022) aims to double low carbon hydrogen production capacity from 5GW to 10GW by 2030.

 CCUS technology will play a critical role in helping to achieve net zero by capturing carbon dioxide emissions and storing them safely.
-The UK is planning for several CCUS clusters over the next decade, capturing up to 10 million tonnes (Mt) of CO2 per year by 2030.
-The Government’s initial aim is to deploy CCUS in two industrial clusters by the mid-2020s.
+The UK is planning for several CCUS clusters over the next decade, capturing 20-30Mt of carbon dioxide a year by 2030, building on the initial aim to deploy CCUS in two industrial clusters by the mid-2020s.
+In October 2021, the Government confirmed the East Coast Cluster as one of two clusters chosen for deployment by the mid-2020s.

 The Humber Low Carbon Pipelines project forms the backbone of Zero Carbon Humber, which is part of the East Coast Cluster.
 The East Coast Cluster unites Zero Carbon Humber and Net Zero Teesside with shared infrastructure that will be developed by the Northern Endurance Partnership.